Magnum Mania!

 Notes

-1 The Complete Eighth Season DVD features excellent episode commentary by longtime MPI writer/producer Jay Huguely.
+2 The Complete Eighth Season DVD features excellent episode commentary by longtime Magnum P.I. writer/producer Jay Huguely.

-2 Mendelssohn's "A Midsummer Nights Dream Overture" and Miami Sound Machine's "Conga" (1986) are featured as background music.
+3 Mendelssohn's "A Midsummer Nights Dream Overture" and "Wedding March" are featured, as is Miami Sound Machine's "Conga" (1986).
 "Conga" is used five different times in the episode!
+"Come on, shake your body baby, do the conga.
+I know you can't control yourself any longer"...

-4 Future Wings star Amy Yasbeck begins her small role as police officer Diana (incorrectly credited as "Diane" in this episode).
+6 Future Wings star Amy Yasbeck begins her small role as Honolulu police officer Diana (incorrectly credited as "Diane" in this episode).
 She will be seen again in "Tiger Fan" (8.4) and the series finale "Resolutions" (8.12 & 8.13).

 Quotes